Lego: Theme parks

-Merlin Entertainments operates ten Legoland amusement parks, the original in Billund, Denmark, the second in Windsor, England, the third in Günzburg, Germany, the fourth in Carlsbad, California, the fifth in Winter Haven, Florida, the sixth in Iskandar Puteri, Malaysia, the seventh in Dubai, United Arab Emirates, the eighth in Nagoya, Japan, the ninth in Goshen, New York, and a tenth in 2022 in Shanghai, China.
-On 13 July 2005, the control of 70% of the Legoland parks was sold for $460 million to the Blackstone Group of New York while the remaining 30% is still held by Lego Group.
+Merlin Entertainments operates ten Legoland amusement parks, the original in Billund, Denmark, opened in 1968, followed by parks in Windsor, England, Günzburg, Germany, Carlsbad, California, Winter Haven, Florida, Iskandar Puteri, Malaysia, Dubai, United Arab Emirates, Nagoya, Japan, Goshen, New York, and finally the park in Shanghai, China, opened in 2022.
+On 13 July 2005, control of 70% of the Legoland parks was sold for $460 million to the Blackstone Group of New York while the remaining 30% is still held by Lego Group.
 There are also eight Legoland Discovery Centres, two in Germany, four in the United States, one in Japan and one in the United Kingdom.
 Two Legoland Discovery Centres opened in 2013: one at the Westchester Ridge Hill shopping complex in Yonkers, New York, and one at the Vaughan Mills in Vaughan, Ontario, Canada.
 Another opened at American Dream Meadowlands in East Rutherford, New Jersey, in 2021.